 The Board Members of the Montana Institute for the Arts

 Michael Polish was born on October 30, 1970 in El Centro, California, USA.
 He is known for directing and writing, The Astronaut Farmer (2006), Twin Falls Idaho (1999) and Northfork (2003).
-He has been married to Kate Bosworth since August 31, 2013.
 In 2015, he wrote and directed 90 Minutes in Heaven based on the personal experience of Don Piper.
 He continues to write and direct some of the most beautiful films to this day.
-He and Kate have just finished their latest feature called Nona (2017), a story of sex trafficking with the purpose of educating viewers of this horrible underworld.
+His film Nona (2017), is a story of sex trafficking with the purpose of educating viewers of the horrible underworld.
+His latest series Bring on the Dancing Horses will be available soon nationwide.

 Founder, Executive Director